Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering

-Finally, when the target function is high dimensional non-convex but satisfies the PL condition~\cite{PL_condition}, we prove in Theorem \ref{thm:PL_condition} that the gradient-based optimization algorithms converge faster to the desirable optimum (i.e., the trigger-inserted point) if the local Lipschitz constant near the optimum is lower.
-As shown in recent research \cite{terjek2019adversarial,krishnan2020lipschitz}, the neural network with high robustness tends to have a lower Lipschitz constant, our analyses again showed the high correlation between the trigger robustness and the efficiency of the gradient-based trigger inversion methods.
+More specifically, in Section~\ref{subsec:3 condition}, we attempt to bridge the relationship between trigger effective radius and the efficiency of gradient-based trigger inversion methods.
+Due to the challenging nature of theoretical analyses for the optimization of a generic target function (approximated by a deep neural network), our analysis focuses on optimization functions that are high dimensional non-convex but satisfy the PL condition~\cite{PL_condition}, as well as one-dimensional piece-wise linear (non-convex) functions, which represent neural networks using activation functions such as ReLU.

-Next in section~\ref{subsec: why Grasp can render}, we attempt to answer the second question: by proving Theorem \ref{thm1a}, we showed that when using \ourmethod{} to inject a trigger, the backdoored model will have greater local Lipschitz constant around the trigger-inserted points, thus reducing the robustness of the backdoor, which can render trigger inversion ineffective.
+Next, in Section~\ref{subsec: why Grasp can render}, we address the second question.
+By proving Theorem \ref{thm1a}, we demonstrate that when using \ourmethod{} to inject a trigger, the backdoored model exhibits a higher local Lipschitz constant around the trigger-inserted points, effectively reducing the trigger's effective radius and rendering trigger inversion less effective.